 Audiophiles are surely familiar with the brand Sennheiser and the bar that it sets.
 The Sennheiser HD 4.5 Wireless Bluetooth headphones are a wonderful set of headphones that you should consider.
 These headphones offer active noise cancellation, have a built-in microphone, and offer a long 19-hour battery life.
 If you’re still not convinced, enjoy the comfort of mind due to the product’s 2-year warranty backed by authorized Sennheiser dealers.

 Anker Soundcore Life Q20 Hybrid (Bluetooth)

-Those who are looking for headphones that are unbelievably comfortable to wear for long periods of time need to check out these Anker Soundcore Life Q20 headphones, offering a universally amazing experience.
+Those looking for headphones that are unbelievably comfortable to wear for long periods need to check out these Anker Soundcore Life Q20 headphones offering a universally amazing experience.
 These Bluetooth headphones offer large drivers, a powerful active noise-canceling setting, and over 40 hours of playtime on a full charge.

 Additional Affordable Noise-Canceling Headphones

 Ranking Preview Product Name Our Rating 1 Anker Soundcore Life Q20 Hybrid Active Noise Cancelling Headphones, Wireless...